hebaayman77177/my-implementation-of-natours-app/README.md

   <li>made the apis for add,edit,update and delete tours,users and reviews.</li>
   <li>made auth controller that add role to an api also include sign up,login,(forget,reset,update)password functionality.
 </li>
-  </li>made a global error handler controller that map errors to their handlers.<li>
+  <li>made a global error handler controller that map errors to their handlers.</li>
 </ul>